mikebway/gogql/README.md

 }
 ```

-The `gplclient` package models this with the `gplclient.QueryResponse` type definition:
+The `gqlclient` package models this with the `gqlclient.QueryResponse` type definition:

 ```go
 type QueryResponse struct {